Kittycatangel/X_ray_pneumonia_Project/README.md

 7) Add a “flatten” layer which prepares a vector for the fully connected layers.
 Flatten layer is added to convert each input image into a 1D array: if it receives input data X, it computes X.reshape(-1, 1).
 The flatten data that comes out of the convolutions and is then fed to the fully connected layers.

-8)Add one or more fully hidden dense connected layer.
+8) Add one or more fully hidden dense connected layer.
 Typically you will follow each fully connected layer with a dropout layer.

 9) Add 1 output hidden Dense layer with one neuron using activation = 'sigmoid'.

 10) Compile the model using model.compile()

-11)Train the model using model.fit().
+11) Train the model using model.fit().

-12)Use model.predict() to generate a prediction.
+12) Use model.predict() to generate a prediction.

 Sometimes, I add callbacks to monitor a specific parameter of the model, in this case, val_acc.
 Since I use a validation set during training, I set save_best_only = True in ModelCheckpoint to specify that the model will only be saved when its performance on the validation set is best.